florian-kausche/Handcrafted-Haven/SETUP.md

 ## Production Deployment

-1. Set up PostgreSQL database on your hosting provider
+1. Set up a MongoDB deployment (Atlas cluster or managed MongoDB) on your hosting provider
-2. Update `.env.local` with production database credentials
+2. Update `.env.local` with a production `MONGODB_URI` and secure secrets
 3. Set a strong, unique `JWT_SECRET` (minimum 32 characters)
-4. Enable SSL for database if required (`DB_SSL=true`)
+4. Ensure your MongoDB deployment uses TLS/SSL as required by your provider
 5. Build the application:
    ```bash
    pnpm run build